mvincent7891/UsageStatsModule/README.md

 }

 ```
 Start up an emulator and run `react-native run-android` from a terminal.
 I use [Genymotion](https://www.genymotion.com/account/login/).
 If everything is working properly, you should see a toast with the message, 'It works!' when the app starts up.

+# Viewing Logs
+With an emulator running, run `adb logcat *:S ReactNative:V ReactNativeJS:V` in a separate terminal app to view console logs.

 # Todo
 - [X] Add module
 - [X] Add basic module setup instructions
+- [ ] Find a better way to pass data between Java module and JS
 - [ ] Add methods to UsageStatsModule
     + [ ] getRangeStats()
     + [ ] getPastDayStats()